DKunLee/Clustering_Diabetes_Patients/README.md

 ----------------------------------------------------------
 ⚠️ **Important Notice on Data Privacy**
 ----------------------------------------------------------
-All `patient_id` values displayed or analyzed in this project have been securely anonymized using the `anonymous_head` function.
+All `patient_id` displayed or analyzed in this project have been securely anonymized using the `anonymous_head` function.
 This function applies a **non-reversible, cryptographic hash**, ensuring that no original patient identities can be retrieved or traced.
 This project adheres strictly to data privacy standards and ethical data handling practices.

 # Clustering_Diabetes_Patients